CryptoBLK/Abelian/CONTRIBUTING.md

 describes the patch, with an optional longer body that gives details, documentation, etc.

-When submitting a pull request on Github, make sure your branch is rebased.
+When submitting a pull request on GitLab, make sure your branch is rebased.
 No merge commits nor stray commits from other people in your submitted branch, please.
 You may be asked to rebase if there are conflicts (even trivially resolvable ones).